kollenl/training-r-intro/3-Subsetting-Sorting-and-Combining/readme.md

 ## [6] "2021-01-06"
 ```

+As you can see, a vector is returned.
+When a column of a data frame is selected
+a data frame is not returned.
+This is because a column in a data frame is all the
+same data type, and a vector is a simpler representation of the values.
+But if a
+row is selected, the values will not necessarily be the same data type, so a data
+frame is returned.

-You can obtain more than one column by supplying a vector of column numbers
+You can also obtain more than one column by supplying a vector of column numbers.

 ```r